 Old Perthia

-If you are a history lover, then the village of Old Perthia is the perfect place for you.
-The oldest remaining village in Corfu, it is located at the base of Mount Pantokrator.
+If you are a history lover, the village of Old Perthia is the perfect place.
+The oldest remaining village in Corfu is located at the base of Mount Pantokrator.
 It was established as a safe location offering pleasant sea-viewing points.

-The village has eight churches and more than 100 traditional houses, where you can walk through the beautiful streets and encounter some of the few locals still staying in the village houses, dine in the charming restaurants and watch the sheep roam among the fig and cherry trees.
+The village has eight churches and more than 100 traditional houses.
+You can walk through the beautiful streets and encounter some of the few locals still staying in the village houses.
+You can also dine in the charming restaurants and watch the sheep roam among the fig and cherry trees.

 Angelokastro Castle

-It is a Byzantine fortress located east of the old city and is classified as one of the most important tourist places in Corfu and is also known as the Old Castle.
+It is a Byzantine fortress located east of the old city.
+It is also known as the Old Castle and is classified as one of the most important tourist places in Corfu.

-The castle is distinguished by its unique architectural style that combines Byzantine and Italian Venetian architecture and the charming panoramic sea view from the top.
+The castle is distinguished by its unique architectural style, which combines Byzantine and Italian Venetian architecture, and the charming panoramic sea view from the top.

 Today, if you visit the castle, you will find ruins, including a small church, an underground chapel, and the original castle walls.
 When you reach the top, you can view Corfu Town, the sea, and the Greek mainland to the southeast.